 Irrespective of whether you're going with a free or paid service, there are a number of key factors you should take into account when picking the right CDN for your WordPress site.
 Here are the top ones to consider:

 - User-friendly Dashboard with Analytics Reporting

-- Easy Integration with WordPress, either through a plug-in or a leading caching tool.
+- Easy Integration with WP, either through a plug-in or a leading caching tool.

 - Server Availability in the regions wherefrom you’re getting a lot of website traffic.

 - Real-time Content Purging